 Can you vacuum a pool on the recirculate setting?

-Well yes you can vacuum a pool on the recirculate setting but there is little point.
-All you would be doing is circulating the dirt around the system and then back into your pool.
-No dirt would be removed at all.
+Yes, you can vacuum a pool on the recirculate setting, but there is little point.
+You would circulate the dirt around the system and then back into your pool, removing no dirt at all.

 Why is my pool filter blowing out dirt?

-If you notice the sand filter blowing dirt back in pool then this is most likely because the filter needs backwashing if a sand filter (or cleaning if a paper filter).
-If the filter can no longer cope the debris will just travel back into the pool.
-It could also be because the multi-valve is set to recirculate so you should check that isn’t the case.
+If you notice the sand filter blowing dirt back into the pool, then this is most likely because the filter needs backwashing if a sand filter (or cleaning if a paper filter).
+The debris will travel back into the pool if the filter cannot cope.
+It could also be because the multi-valve is set to recirculate, so you should check if that isn’t the case.